Truck Stop Etiquette: Unwritten Rules for Professional Drivers

 In Conclusion

-While CDL schools teach the mechanics of driving, truck stop etiquette is learned on the job and passed down from seasoned drivers.
+While CDL schools teach the mechanics of driving, truck stop etiquette is learned on the OTR driver jobs and passed down from seasoned drivers.
 It's about making life on the road, as well as on truck stops, fuel islands, and docks, safer and more efficient.
 Truck Stop Etiquette consists of simple acts that can have a significant impact.
 By adhering to these unwritten rules, not only do you make the journey smoother for everyone, but you also earn respect and goodwill along the way.

 Thinking about a career shift?
 Consider HMD Trucking.
 We're a fast-growing company boasting a fleet of state-of-the-art, meticulously maintained semi-trucks.
 Dive into a work culture that feels like family and benefit from attractive pay and rewarding bonuses for your commitment.